Sports in Oklahoma City: Venues

 Paycom Center in downtown Oklahoma City is the large multipurpose arena which hosts concerts, NHL exhibition games, and many of the city's pro sports teams.
 In 2008, the Oklahoma City Thunder became the major tenant.

 Located nearby in Bricktown, the Chickasaw Bricktown Ballpark is the home to the city's baseball team, the Comets.
 "The Brick", as it is locally known, is considered one of the finest minor league parks in the nation.

-There are several other stadiums and arenas in the city, including the arena inside the Cox Convention Center (where Blue home games are held), the State Fair Arena (which will be demolished), OG&E Colosseum, Taft Stadium, USA Softball Hall of Fame Stadium, and Abe Lemons Arena which is located at Oklahoma City University.
+There are several other stadiums and arenas in the city, including the OG&E Colosseum, Taft Stadium, USA Softball Hall of Fame Stadium, and Abe Lemons Arena which is located at Oklahoma City University.
+Several other venues were previously used, but now have been demolished, including the arena inside the Cox Convention Center, which was demolished to make room for the construction of the Continental Coliseum for the OKC Thunder, and the Jim Norick Arena in the Oklahoma State Fairground, which was demolished to be replaced by the OG&E Coliseum.

+The Oklahoma City Stadium is a multipurpose venue currently under construction near downtown Oklahoma City, scheduled to open in early 2028.
+Designed by Populous and funded through the city's MAPS 4 initiative, the stadium will have an initial capacity of just over 10,000 and will serve as the home of OKC Energy FC upon the club's return to the USL Championship.
+The venue is intended to host soccer, football, concerts, and other events, and will anchor a new multi-use entertainment district connecting downtown OKC to the Oklahoma River.

 MacArthur Park Raceway is an internationally recognized raceway in Oklahoma City.

 Basketball

 Hornets

 In the aftermath of Hurricane Katrina in New Orleans, Louisiana, and surrounding areas, the NBA's New Orleans Hornets (now the New Orleans Pelicans) temporarily relocated to the venue then known as Ford Center, playing the majority of its home games there during the 2005–06 and 2006–07 seasons.
 The team became the first NBA franchise to play regular-season games in the state of Oklahoma.

 The team was known as the New Orleans/Oklahoma City Hornets while playing in Oklahoma City and had adopted a split personality of sorts, wearing 'KC neutral' home jerseys (with an KC patch of sorts over an H-alternate jersey) and 'New Orleans' jerseys during away games.

 Although some city officials wanted the Hornets to stay in Oklahoma City permanently, the team ultimately returned to New Orleans full-time for the 2007–08 season.
 The Hornets played their final home game in Oklahoma City during the exhibition season on October 9, 2007, against the Houston Rockets, as a way to say thanks for the temporary hosting.
 The 'hometown Hornets' won the game 94–92.